challenger71498/ProxyServer/README.md

 # Limitations

 -   Currently only `mysql_native_password` authentication is supported.

 -   Graceful exit on socket is not implemented.

 # Known Issues

-- [ ] Socket is not released when socket connection finishes.
+-   [v] Socket is not released when socket connection finishes.